 - Harmful chemical removal.
 With the right filters, air scrubbers are capable of removing gas, asbestos, and more from the other.

-7 Best Air Scrubber to Buy in 2020
+7 Best Air Scrubber to Buy

 The Hawk Environmental AirWash MultiPro air scrubber offers perhaps the best versatility and performance on this list.